maubanel/GMS2-Action-Adventure-Game/README.md

 <!-- OVERVIEW -->
-This tutorial is intended for those wanting an introduction to <i>GameMaker Studio 2</i> using their scrpting language <i>GML</i>.
+This tutorial is intended for those wanting an introduction to <i>GameMaker Studio 2</i> using the scripting language <i>GML</i>.
 This assumes no prior knowledge of the software or scripting.

 Lets now take a look at a level that is larger than a single screen and putting some tiles and aninmations to good use.